pierrecabriere/next-apollo-hoc/README.md

 ## 8 - Roadmap

 - add ability to create middlewares from the config class
+- set a default token in config for authorize all requests (even unauthenticated)
 - any idea ?

 # 🚀